-Due to the high cost of housing and low wages, migrant farmworkers have difficulty finding affordable, safe, and sanitary housing.
 There is no Census occupation or industry category that discretely identifies an estimated number of farmworkers in the City of Santa Clara.
-There are However, the Census does estimate that there are 122 residents working in the industry category that includes agriculture, forestry, fishing and hunting, and mining. who may work as Assuming all those residents are farmworkers, and live in Santa Clara, that representsing approximatelyonly 0.2 percent of the City's working population.
+However, the Census does estimate that there are 122 residents working in the industry category that includes agriculture, forestry, fishing and hunting, and mining. as Assuming all those residents are farmworkers,, that represents approximately 0.2 percent of the City's working population.